gerhart01/LiveCloudKd/ExdiKdSample/LiveDebugging.md

 7. Some versions of WinDBG have bug to auto starting EXDI plugin from command line, therefore it must be start manually (through EXDI connection string in WinDBG window).
 But latest versions (1.2510.7001.0 and later) work without that errors.

-8. If you have trouble with securekernel.exe searching check
+8. If you have trouble with securekernel.exe searching, check
 ```
 Get-VMSecurity -VMName <VMName>
 ```